chakra-ui/zag/.changeset/fluffy-tomatoes-exercise.md

 "@zag-js/rating-group": patch
 ---

-Fix regression rating group that made it difficult to select half
+Fix regression rating group that made it difficult to select half values